joakim/entofu/README.md

 > Planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/) as of 2024.
 But some day, some tofus will inevitably be assigned a character and cease to be tofu.
 Any whitespace characters, combining characters, format characters or control characters would be problematic, as would normalization (see [qntm's excellent explanation](https://qntm.org/safe)).
 >
 > That said, the tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13).
 Unicode grows very slowly, by an average of 4487 characters per year (since 2014), so Entofu should be usable for quite some time into the future.
-But because I can't predict the future I can't offer any guarantees.
 >
-> If the time horizon is years, not several decades, or if it's only for display purposes, I'd be fine with using Entofu.
+> But because I can't predict the future, I can't offer any guarantees.
+If the time horizon is years, not several decades, or if it's only for display purposes, I'd be fine with using Entofu.
+If long-term future-proofing is a requirement, I'd recommend [Base65536][base65536] or [Base32768][base32768] instead.
->
-> If long-term future-proofing is a requirement, I'd recommend [Base65536][base65536] or [Base32768][base32768] instead.

 **Why did you make an encoding that's less size efficient than Base64?**

 > Because size efficiency isn't the only metric.
-Visual length and ease of use can be just as important, if not more important.
+Length, appearance and ease of use can be just as important, if not more important.
 Storage is cheap, screen estate is not.
-Still, it's size is better than hexadecimal and the standard UUID text format.
+Still, its size efficiency is better than hexadecimal and the standard UUID text format.

 **Shouldn't an encoding use readable and typable characters?**

 > How often do you read or write hashes by hand?
 Unless a paper backup is required, I think it's more important that the encoding be easy to copy/paste and use in various contexts.
 That and the short length are the strengths of this encoding.
+And the name.

 **Can't you up the ante and use Base524288 with 19 bits per tofu?**